joetsui1994/Omicron-BA.1-invasion-dynamics/README.md

 This repository contains data and scripts used to generate results presented in [citation].
 Please note that some data files cannot be shared publicly due to data sharing agreements; some scripts may also need adjustments to run depending on local setup.

 GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/) prohibit sharing of sequence data in this repository.
 Therefore we make the GISAID accessions available here and provide a table of acknowledgements.
-Note also that we cannot make administrative level two (adm2) metadata for genomic sequences deom COG-UK (https://www.cogconsortium.uk).
+Note also that we cannot make administrative level two (adm2) metadata for genomic sequences from COG-UK (https://www.cogconsortium.uk) available.

 ## Abstract